 About Loren Swancutt

-Loren is a sessional academic for initial teacher education and Master level university courses, and presents on inclusive education topics at conferences around Australia.
-She is the co-fonder and national convener of the School Inclusion Network for Educators (SINE), which is a collaborative and supportive network of over 6000 likeminded inclusive educators from across Australia.
+Loren is well known for her work regarding inclusive school reform and inclusive teaching and learning.
+She possesses a unique ability to interpret and consolidate theory and research into practical implementation that is effective, scalable, and sustainable in schools.
+She is a sessional academic for initial teacher education and Master level university courses, and presents on inclusive education topics at conferences around Australia and internationally.
+She is the co-fonder and national convener of the School Inclusion Network for Educators (SINE), which is a collaborative and supportive network of over 8000 likeminded inclusive educators from across Australia.
 She is the co-founder and Board Chair of Inclusive Educators Australia, a new Australian-first professional organisation centred on valuing, recognising, supporting and representing inclusive educators.
-Loren has a Master of Inclusive Education and is undertaking her Doctorate of Education (EdD) at the Queensland University of Technology (QUT).
-She is a research student member of the Centre for Inclusive Education.
+Loren has a Master of Inclusive Education and is undertaking a Doctorate of Education (EdD) at the Queensland University of Technology (QUT) where she is a research student member of the Centre for Inclusive Education.

 Master of Inclusive Education